“Art is Medicine” ~ Ed White

 Ed has created beautiful and mindful art.
 Inspired by Mother Nature’s colorful landscapes and majestic skies, Ed captures her beauty in his artwork—from her beloved oceans to her sacred deserts, which often reveal the sun or moon.

 Studying environmental design and art at the University of California at Berkeley where he had a front row seat to a time of great change in our society and culture (1965-1969).
-Ed considers himself to be an Environmental Abstract Contemporary painter drawing inspiration from his life as traveler, sailor, philanthropist and legendary football player and coach.
+Ed considers himself to be an Environmental Abstract Contemporary painter drawing inspiration from his life as a traveler, sailor, philanthropist and legendary football player and coach.

 “I try to capture the beauty, the joy, and the pain of the world around us and filter it through my soul for the world to enjoy.”